NourAtassi1994/my-first-repo-/README.md

-# Sean Kross
+# Nour Atassi

-### Geography
+### Biologist

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Debrecen, in Hungary.

-### Reading
+### topics of interest

-Three of my favorite books are:
+Three of my favorites are:

-- *Mindstorms* by Seymour Papert
-- *Welcome to the Monkey House* by Kurt Vonnegut
-- *Persepolis* by Marjane Satrapi

-### Food

-Last night I dreamt about eating in these restaurants:

-1. Linger in Denver.
-2. Azura in Jerusalem.
-3. Gemma in New York City.
+- *Biotechnology*
+- *Evolutionry Biology*
+- *Developmental genetics*

 ### Contact

-The best way to get in touch with me is [on Twitter](https://twitter.com/seankross).
+The best way to get in touch with me is [on Fcebook](https://www.facebook.com/nur.ma.31586526/).